 In its Guidelines, the Board has established a stock ownership requirement for Equinix's non-employee directors to encourage them to have a significant financial stake in the company.
 The Guidelines state that each non-employee director should own not less than six times their cash annual retainer for general service on the Board in shares of Equinix's common stock, including exercised stock options, vested restricted stock units ("RSUs") and deferred RSUs.
 Non-employee directors serving on the Board as of Nov.
-17, 2010 have until Dec.
+17, 2010 had until Dec.
 31, 2015 to comply with the requirement, and new non-employee directors will have five years from the date of their election to the Board to comply.
-Compliance with this requirement will be measured annually at the end of each fiscal year.
+Compliance with this requirement is measured annually at the end of each fiscal year.
+Mr. Hromadko, Mr. Kriens, Mr. Luby, Mr. Lyons and Mr. Paisley are all non-employee directors who were serving on the Board as of Nov.
+17, 2010, and as of Dec.
+31, 2015, all were in compliance with the stock ownership guidelines.

 Stock ownership guidelines for Mr. Smith and his direct reports have also been established and require that these executives achieve target ownership levels, expressed as a multiple of salary, within five years from the adoption date of Nov.
 30, 2012.
 The target ownership level for Mr. Smith is three times his annual salary; for all others the target ownership level is one time their annual salary.
-Compliance with this requirement will be measured annually at the end of each fiscal year starting with 2017.
+Compliance with this requirement will be measured annually at the end of each fiscal year, starting with 2017.